-The privacy and security of the personal information entrusted to us is of the utmost importance to Lindabury, McCormick, Estabrook & Cooper, P.C. ("Lindabury").
-We are writing to provide you with information regarding a recent incident which involves the security of some of the decedent's personal information that was supplied to us.
-As such, we wanted to provide you with information about the incident, and let you know what significant measures we have taken and continue to take to protect the decedent's information.
+The privacy and security of the personal information we maintain is of the utmost importance to Green County, Wisconsin ("Green County").
+We are writing with important information regarding a data security incident that may have involved the decedent's personal information.
+As such, we want to provide you with information about the incident and let you know that we continue to take significant measures to protect the decedent's information.